You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 Also, I’d be very surprised if their policy reimburses other losses, like lost wages.
 You’re still entitled to it based on case law, though.
 But you’ll have to go about it differently to get that; you’ll need to fight.

 Finally, their policy doesn’t explicitly include the 600 EUR compensation for flights departing from Europe.
-So for that, you need to claim separately.
+So for that, you’ll probably need to claim separately.
 That part is relatively easy.
+When I was lucky enough to get a European delay, I got the money effortlessly (although that wasn’t with Air Canada).

 How to get reimbursements and compensation following the Air Canada strike